Transport documentation

 Container Packing Certificate.

-Channel Tunnel, this box should be completed by the person loading the vehicle, trailer or container, or the driver only if he has seen and
+This should be completed by the person loading the vehicle, trailer or container, or the driver only if he has seen and

 controlled the load loaded and can verify the contents and loading specifications.